linkedin/self-focused/packages/ember-self-focused/README.md

 ember-self-focused
 ==============================================================================

-Helps make a ember (single page) application more friendly to screen readers.

-The screen reader reads out the content of a web page on load or page refresh.
-In Single Page Application (SPA) there is no page refresh after the initial page load, the UI gets updated without page refresh, which makes it difficult for a screen reader user to be aware of the UI change.
-However, if the container of the dynamic content can be focused, the screen reader will start reading out the content of the focused container.

-Focusing the content of the dynamic container can be a tedious and repeated job.
+Making Ember Applications’ UI Transitions Screen Reader Friendly.

+When UI transitions happen in a SPA (or in any dynamic web application), there is visual feedback; however, for users of screen reading software, there is no spoken feedback by default.
+Traditionally, screen reading software automatically reads out the content of a web page during page load or page refresh.
+In single page applications, the UI transitions happen by rewriting the current page, rather than loading entirely new pages from a server; this makes it difficult for screen reading software users to be aware of UI changes (e.g., clicking on the navigation bar to load a new route).

+If the corresponding HTML node of the dynamic content can be focused programmatically, screen reading software will start speaking the textual content of that node.
+Focusing the corresponding HTML node of the dynamic content can be considered guided focus management.
+Not only will it facilitate the announcement of the textual content of the focused HTML node, but it will also serve as a guided context switch.
+Any subsequent “tab” key press will focus the next focusable element within/after this context.
+However, keeping track of the HTML nodes to be focused can be tedious, repetitive, and error-prone since there could be hundreds of nodes that need to be programmatically focused in a SPA.

 For ember applications, this addon solves the problem.